Russell Proud

 bowls | ELSER | 0.23 |

-bowls | EISER & Lexical Combined | 0.77 |
+bowls | ELSER & Lexical Combined | 0.77 |

-Taking it to the next level, eland and transformers
+Taking it to the next level, ELAND and transformers

-- Import the model into your Elastic Cluster
+- Import the model into your Elastic cluster

 - Deploy the model so it is available to use

-- Create an index with the relevant knn fields and ensure you have set the model via the query_vector_builder parameters on those fields.
+- Create an index with the relevant KNN fields and ensure you have set the model via the query_vector_builder parameters on those fields.

 - Create an ingestion pipeline that passes the relevant fields through the model and outputs the vectors for storing alongside the document

-- Index the documents via the pipeline, either by re-indexing from source or copying an existing index
+- Index the documents via the pipeline, either by re-indexing from the source or copying an existing index

 - Modify or create a new query that searches the index